June 10, 2026

 This is claimed to be the oldest photograph of New York City, taken in May, 1850.
 It shows Broadway between Franklin and Leonard streets, when the city was growing rapidly, with about half a million residents.

-Some online commenters the street was being paved, others said no, the materials lying in the street were from the building construction going on.
+Some online commenters said the street was being paved, others said no, the materials lying in the street were from the building construction going on.

 None of them, presumably, were around in 1850, so I’m not sure who would actually know.